Are Banks Open on St. Patrick’s Day 2021?

 In recent decades, the holiday has become more secularized, extending to incorporate all facets of Irish culture — traditional and stereotypical.
-In the U.S., it’s common to wear green, drink beer and have a night out with friends and family.
+Before the current pandemic situation, in the U.S., it was common to wear green, drink beer and have a night out with friends and family.
+This may change this year in 2021, however, as long-standing traditions adapt for social distancing measures.

 Most banks are open on St. Patrick’s Day.
 Because St. Patrick’s Day isn’t recognized as a federal holiday, most financial institutions, schools and government offices will also remain open.